fdosruiz/packetjs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/fdosruiz/packetjs/badge.svg?branch=main)](https://coveralls.io/github/fdosruiz/packetjs?branch=main)
 [![Known Vulnerabilities](https://snyk.io/test/npm/packetjs-di/badge.svg)](https://snyk.io/test/npm/packetjs-di)

-**Packet.js** is a lightweight Dependency Injection container written in TypeScript and made for JavaScript applications like Node.js, Angular, React, Vue, Vanilla JS, etc.
+**Packet.js DI** is a lightweight Dependency Injection container written in TypeScript and made for JavaScript applications like Node.js, Angular, React, Vue, Vanilla JS, etc.

 **Packet.js** is designed to be simple, powerful and easy to use.
 It provides a lightweight and efficient way to manage dependencies in your JavaScript/Node applications.
 With its lazy loading feature, it only instantiates services when